 Who Should Attend

 This course is designed for Avionics Hardware, Software and Systems Managers and Engineers seeking a higher level of understanding of the requirements and practices of using DO-178C and DO-254 in hardware and software development.
-In addition, other personnel in need of a greater understanding of this standard will benefit from the information presented in this seminar.

 It is recommended that attendees have a basic understanding of hardware, software or IT.